fraterrisus/walkthroughs/dragon-wars/README.md

 The code that runs when you leave a map usually uses your current location as well as your current facing to determine where to send you.
 In most places this works the way you'd think, but the developers took a few shortcuts and made some "well it's gotta do *something*"-type decisions.
 For instance, if you leave the Bridge of Exiles to the E, you end up on King's Isle, and if you leave to the W, you end up on the Snake Pit side.
 But what happens if you leave to the N?
 You're on a bridge; there's only water on the Dilmun map to the N of here.
 So they drop you on the same place as if you'd left to the E or W. The problem, of course, is that if you exit to the N on the E side, you wind up on a fight with a bunch of Goblins.
 Run away from that fight while facing S... and you turn around and run into the water.
 There's a few other instances like this.

 Purgatory's got two of them; exit to the N and you get dropped in Dilmun.
 Turn around... and Purgatory isn't behind you, it's 2W of you.
 (I'm betting this one's a bug that never got QA'd, because who leaves Purgatory to the *north*?)
-An even better trick: take the secret door out, walk all the way around to the NE corner, and exit to the E. The game doesn't differentiate between walking E and swimming E, so you still wind up on the south side of Purgatory Bay near the refresh pool.
+An even better trick: take the secret door out, walk all the way around to the NE corner, and exit to the E. The game can't differentiate between walking E and swimming E, so you still wind up on the south side of Purgatory Bay near the refresh pool.

 If you're playing on a PC, the item beneath the statue on the Old Dock is a PS/2.
 If you're playing on an Apple emulator, it's a IIgs.
 It does the same thing either way, including granting +4 AC if you equip it.